Josh Charnley: Background

 Charnley was born in Chorley, Lancashire, England on 26 June 1991.

 He originally started playing for Chorley Panthers and then local amateurs Wigan St Patricks leading to Super League's Wigan Warriors.

-Professional playing career
+Club career

+Academy

 Charnley made numerous appearances for the Under 20s in 2010 before joining Blackpool Panthers on dual registration and then Hull Kingston Rovers on loan.
 He was a player around the fringes of a first team opportunity at Wigan before the possibility came to join Hull Kingston Rovers for a month.
-Injuries meant he was given the chance to play first team rugby by Hull KR coach Justin Morgan, making his Super League début.
-Charnley showed great promise on his début for Hull KR against Leeds in 2010 and picked up the club man of the match award.
-He scored five tries in five appearances which included a hat-trick in Hull KR's home win over Castleford, and the opening try in the derby clash with Hull FC.
+Injuries meant he was given the chance to play first team rugby by Hull KR coach Justin Morgan, making his Super League debut.
+Charnley showed great promise on his debut for Hull KR against Leeds Rhinos and picked up the club man of the match award.
+He scored five tries in five appearances, including a hat-trick in a home win over Castleford Tigers, and the opening try in the derby clash with Hull FC.